andersamer/ITC344-Rootkit-Lab/instructions/instructions.md

 7. Profit.

-Once you finish this part of the lab, take a screenshot of the `"Hello World!"` log statement
+Once you finish this part of the lab, take a screenshot of the `"Hello World!"` log statement to include in your writeup.

 # Part 2: Directory Hiding Rootkit